winitzki/scall/tutorial/programming_dhall.md

 example1 = Branch example1 (Leaf 123)
 ```

-To translate this into Dhall, we use the greatest fixpoint of the structure bifunctor `FTree` defined before:
+To translate this into Dhall, we use the greatest fixpoint of the structure bifunctor `FTree` we have already seen:

 ```dhall
 let FTree = λ(a : Type) → λ(r : Type) → < Leaf : a | Branch : { left : r, right : r } >